Center-Abstract-Concrete-Machines/abstractconcrete.center/src/nav/study/1000-plateaus-101.md

 #### footnotes:

-0. Gilles Deleuze, "The Image of Thought" in Difference and Repetition, trans.
+0. Gilles Deleuze, "The Image of Thought," in Difference and Repetition, trans.
 Paul Patton 1994.

 1. Erin Manning, Brian Massumi, the Senselab and the Three Ecologies Institute; Steve Goodman (Kode9) and HyperDub Records, Édouard Glissant.